Arndt Art Agency

 Zean Cabangis (Philippines)

 Kawayan de Guia (Philippines)

 Mella Jaarsma (Indonesia)

 Entang Wiharso (Indonesia)

-Last but not least, the connection between Southeast-Asia and England is also addressed.
-The question of why London is the ideal location for this in-depth presentation of Southeast-Asian art is grappled with.
-Britain being also an “Island” is of huge importance, specifically in relation to the way in which the UK, similarly expresses itself and deals with its close neighbours across the water.
-The British are also aware of the challenges and opportunities that an Island status provides: Protection and safety from outside influences, but also the need to trade, engage, exchange and travel with partners all across the world.
+In grappling with these similarities, distinctions and physical borders, Britain is a unique location by which to discuss and gain perspective from abroad about such topics.
+Existing as an island also is of huge importance in relation to the way the United Kingdom also expresses itself and deals with its close neighbours across the water.
+The British are keenly aware of the challenges and opportunities that an island status provides: protection and safety from outside influences, but also understanding the necessity of trade, engagement and exchange with partners across the world.

 These complex discussions engage directly with a Western approach towards Southeast Asia and Pacific regions from the view of the colonist, the explorer and the invader, while also investigating the concept of bringing civilisation and culture to areas deemed in need.
 And thus, the connection between Southeast Asia and England is directly addressed.
 By virtue of the manifold artistic offerings within this unique presentation, the rich and complex art from Southeast Asia is acknowledged while a reassessment of the Western art world’s Euro-American lens is called into focus.

 Rachael Vance, email@example.com